2025 Ascensor da Glória derailment: Derailment

 The funicular derailment occurred at 18:04 (WEST), at the start of the evening rush hour.
 Car 1, at the time descending from the upper part of the slope, crashed into a building and was destroyed.
 The other carriage, Car 2, was ascending from the bottom of the slope.
 According to witnesses, Car 2 initially jolted and struck the pavement at the time of the incident.
-As bystanders attempted to release passengers from this now stationary carriage, Car 1 began travelling uncontrollably down the slope before hitting a building at a bend along Calçada da Glória close to Avenida da Liberdade, near the bottom of the line.
+As bystanders attempted to free passengers from the now-stationary carriage, Car 1 began travelling uncontrollably down the slope before hitting a building at a bend along Calçada da Glória close to Avenida da Liberdade, near the bottom of the line.
 One person on the sidewalk was reported to have been hit by the carriage as it toppled.
 The investigating agency confirmed that the entire sequence occurred in "less than 50 seconds".

 Footage on national and social media showed the damaged vehicle lying on its side after the crash.
 According to Rádio e Televisão de Portugal, citing local authorities, the car was carrying more than 40 people at the time of the crash.
 Portuguese newspaper Observador and the Lisbon fire department initially said a loose cable had caused the vehicle to become uncontrollable and crash into the building.

 Following the crash, 62 rescue personnel and 22 emergency vehicles attended the scene.
 Video footage of the aftermath of the crash, posted shortly afterwards, showed bystanders running to assist victims.